fzakaria/fzakaria.com/_posts/2025-08-10-angle-brackets-in-a-nix-flake-world.md

 Okay, back to the idea 💁.

-Importing _nixpks_ via the `NIX_PATH` through the angle-bracket syntax has been a long-standing wart on the reproducibility promises of Nix.
+Importing _nixpkgs_ via the `NIX_PATH` through the angle-bracket syntax has been a long-standing wart on the reproducibility promises of Nix.

 ```nix
 let pkgs = import <nixpkgs> {};